 Moreover, we also conduct an in-depth investigation into the direct-current conductivity \(\sigma_{dc}\) of the system by computing the current-current correlation function:

-Here, \(\chi_{xx}(q, \tau) = \langle j_x(q, \tau) j_x(-q, 0) \rangle\) represents the current-current correlation function, and \(j_x(q, \tau)\) is the Fourier transform of the current operator.
+Here, \(\chi_{xx}(q, \tau)=\langle j_x(q, \tau) j_x(-q, 0) \rangle\) represents the current-current correlation function, and \(j_x(q, \tau)\) is the Fourier transform of the current operator.
 This computational approach enables us to gain a profound understanding of the transport properties, particularly under diverse temperature and disorder conditions.

 In order to investigate the lattice size effect, the data are presented for $L = 4,5,6$, where \(L\) represents the lattice size, and for the honeycomb lattice, the number of lattice points is \(N = 2L^{2}\).
 A dimensionless electron-phonon coupling strength \(\lambda_{D}=\lambda^{2}/(\omega_{0}^{2}W)\) is employed, where \(W = 6t\) denotes the bandwidth.
 To ensure that the systematic Trotter error of the system is smaller than the statistical error of Monte Carlo sampling, the discretization mesh is set as \(\Delta\tau = 1/20\).
 In the Holstein model, \(\mu =-\lambda^{2}/\omega_{0}^{2}\) corresponds to the half-filling case.
 We set the parameter \(\mu\) to maintain the charge density \(\rho\) in a half-filled state \(\rho=\langle \hat{n}_{\mathbf{i}} \rangle = 1\).
-In order to evaluate the fluctuation effect of disorder, we average over 20 disorder realizations for each disorder strength \cite{PhysRevLett.120.116601}.
-The error bar presented with the data reflects both statistical and disorder sampling fluctuations.
+We treat disorder as quenched (static).
+Independent static realizations of the random hopping configuration are generated.
+This models a frozen disorder potential and is the standard approach for studying static disorder effects, in contrast to treating disorder as a dynamical (annealed) field.
+For each realization, observables are computed across all temperatures using the same fixed configuration, isolating the temperature dependence.
+All data points are the average of 20 independent disorder configurations; the error bars correspond to the standard deviation of these 20 datasets, which comprehensively reflects both Monte Carlo sampling fluctuations and disorder configurational fluctuations\cite{PhysRevLett.120.116601}.